-Note to the reader; at the time of writing this I'm a relative low airtime pilot (25 hours).
-I clip in at 105 kg (230 lbs) and most of my flying hours have been clocked up on both an Airwave Calypso and most recently on an Aeros Target 16.
+Note to the reader; this article has been written during my flying hours of 25-75 hours of air-time.
+I now consider myself a true intermediate pilot.
+I clip in at 105 kg (230 lbs).
+Previous to this, most of my flying hours had been clocked up on both an Airwave Calypso and an Aeros Target 16.
 This was a combination of inland hill and static winching.

 The glider, top surface, leading edge and front panel of the under surface are white.
 2 more strips on the under surface, coloured red and black complement the colour scheme perfectly.
 The batten pockets are black, a trademark of all AirBorne gliders?